abetkin/country_requires/README.md

 Implementation
 ------

 The project uses its own `users.User` model, adding a required `role` field.
-A custom permission system also is used, implemented in `users.permissions.RoleMixin`.
+A custom permission system is implemented with `users.permissions.RoleMixin`.

 To see it in use go to the `app.roles` module.